 Finding easy to make low carb snacks is not an easy task, but today I am sharing with you one of my favorite keto snack recipes, that’s so easy to make.

-At first, I thought it was a weird combination, but after I baked the crackers and let them cool down, I ended up with crispy and salty goodness.
+At first, I thought it was a weird combination, but after I baked the crackers and let them cool down, I ended up with extremely crispy, nutty, and tasty goodness.

-If you are looking for something low carbs to snack on, you are in the right place.
+If you are looking for a quick low carb snack to munch on, you are in the right place.
 After I made my first batch, I made another one to have on hand for the whole week.
 They are super easy to make, versatile and the perfect replacement for potato chips.

 Keto Crackers – Nutty and Delicious